elliottash/vibetime/README.md

 ## Non-Goals

-- No timers or alarms
+- No timers or alarms (beyond the scheduled time buzzes)
-- No scheduled or automatic vibrations
 - No watch or wearable support
 - No notification integration